PengXuanyao/OpenLane/CONTRIBUTING.md

 ### Python
 Python code should run on Python 3.6+.

-You will need to ensure that your Python code passes linting with the tools and plugins in [`requirements_lint.txt`](https://github.com/The-OpenROAD-Project/OpenLane/tree/master/requirements_lint.txt).
-The commands are simply `black .` and `flake8 .`.
-Please fix all warnings.

-For new code, please follow [PEP-8 naming conventions](https://peps.python.org/pep-0008/#naming-conventions).
-The linters do not enforce them just yet because of the corpus of existing code that does not do that, but they will in the future.

 Do all arithmetic either in integers or using the Python [`decimal`](https://docs.python.org/3.6/library/decimal.html) library.
 All (numerous) existing uses of IEEE-754 are bugs we are interested in fixing.

 ## Yosys, OpenROAD and Magic Scripts